Company

 Spear’s Review

-University Women’s Club was founded in 1883 in New Bond Street by the Cambridge-educated Gertrude Jackson, who attended Girton, the institution’s first women’s college.
-Women of achievement and distinction have been using it as an unfussy London base ever since.
+University Women’s Club was founded in 1886 in New Bond Street by the Cambridge-educated Gertrude Jackson, who attended Girton, the institution’s first women’s college.
 Jackson wanted to create a salon for women in education, a place to socialise away from home and their husbands.

-Eventually the numbers expanded sufficiently to necessitate a move to 2 Audley Square in 1921, where it has been permanently seated as a hub for poetry, music and film nights, and the diverse range of events that take place today.
+Eventually the numbers expanded sufficiently to necessitate a move to 2 Audley Square in 1921, where the club has been permanently seated as a hub for poetry, music and film nights, and the diverse range of events that take place today.

 Men are welcome to the club as guests, and women who apply for membership don’t need a university degree – they can be from any background or profession.